OktarinTentakel/jig/readme.md

 A Word of Caution
 -----------------
-This package is **still in development** and is missing a lot of implementation, documentation and testing.
+This package has reached beta status.
+Everything included is tested with browser examples.
+And the contents include everything I aimed for in the first version.
+Although everything is finished from a technical perspective, this package is not yet battle-proven.

-Use this with caution or keep your usage to using the source as a reference for your project.
+The beta should be fine to use (cautiously), but I will delay the bump to version 1.0.0 stable until after I've used this in a real-world project.